Emzzy241/Ping-pong-nodejs/README.md

 ## Setup/Installation
 * Open your git bash Terminal to Clone the Project with a (git clone _REPOSITORY_NAME_)
-* Ensure you have the .NET6.0 Framework Installed(I used .NET6.0.402 For this Application) on your PC and you must have done the essential steps to at least writing a NodeJS code in the REPL, with the 'node' command in a terminal
+* Ensure you have the NodejS Installed(I used NodeJs v22.14.0 For this Application) on your PC and you must have done the essential steps to at least start writing a NodeJS code in the REPL, with the 'node' command in a terminal
 * Run the application with 'node game' or node 'game.js'

 ## Detected Bugs/ Issues